asutoshgha/deeplearninglib/README.md

 ### Layer:
 This module is the base class for dense and it signifies that it has the functionality to have forward and backward pass.
+### Dense:
+This module inherits Layer class and implimets